-This post is part of a series based on my boyfriend and I’s two-week road trip through the South of France.
+By Jessie Festa.
+This post contains affiliate links and is part of a series based on my boyfriend’s and my two-week road trip through the South of France.
 Follow our journey here.

 Wine Tasting In The Var Department